boniyeamincse/bonilms12/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the Boni LMS project!
+The contribution guide can be found in the [Boni LMS Documentation](https://bonilms.com/docs/contributions).

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Boni LMS community is welcoming to all, please review and abide by the [Code of Conduct](https://bonilms.com/docs/code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Boni LMS, please send an e-mail to the development team via [security@bonilms.com](mailto:security@bonilms.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Boni LMS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).